 The NMMA has physical characteristics which are distinct from the other two management areas.
 It is largely a mesa area that is north of the Santa Maria River, west of the San Luis Range and south of the Arroyo Grande Creek, with a lower lying coastal environment to the west.
 The mesa was formed when the Santa Maria River and Arroyo Grande Creek eroded the surrounding area.
-The current coastal environment developed subsequently, is composed of beach dunes and lakes, and is currently a recreational area with sensitive species habitat.
+The current coastal environment developed subsequently, is composed of beach dunes and lakes, and is a recreational area with sensitive species habitat.
 Locally, hummocky topography on the mesa area reflects the older dune deposits.
 Black Lake Canyon is an erosional feature north-central in the NMMA and where the dune deposit thickness is exposed.
+Los Berros Creek valley is along the north side of the NMMA and the Nipomo Creek valley is along the east side of the NMMA.